Sauna: Potential health risks

 Sauna bathing coupled with alcohol consumption or dehydration increases the risk of sudden death; the use of narcotic drugs, such as cocaine, also increases the risk.
 Being severely obese, having high blood pressure, or being diabetic all serve as reasons to decrease the duration of sauna sessions.
 Individuals prone to postural hypotension or severe valvular heart disease should use a sauna cautiously to reduce the risk of a drop in blood pressure.
 In people with cardiovascular disease, sauna usage is generally safe, as long as their condition is stable.
 However, sauna bathing is contraindicated in persons with unstable angina and severe aortic stenosis.
 A one-year study in Finland showed that only 67 (2.6%) of sudden deaths in saunas were non-accidental, mostly due to coronary heart disease.

 Pregnant women can use saunas as long as their core temperature does not exceed 39.0 C, as this may be teratogenic.

 One study has found that genital heat stress from frequent sauna sessions could cause male infertility.
 (Note: Minna Hannuksela and Samer Ellahham state the opposite, namely that sauna bathing does not affect fertility.)
+Biohackers have started to use ice packs on their testicles while in the sauna as a way of minimizing this risk factor.